 How long does TMJ treatment take?

-Treatment time varies based on the cause and severity of your condition.
-Some people feel better in weeks with conservative treatments, while others may need a longer treatment plan.
+The length of TMJ treatment varies based on the cause and severity of your condition.
+Some people experience relief within a few weeks with conservative treatments.
+Others may need a longer plan that combines multiple approaches over several months.

 Can TMJ go away on its own?

 Minor TMJ discomfort sometimes improves without treatment.
-However, if symptoms persist for more than a few weeks or interfere with daily activities, it’s important to schedule an appointment with us.
+Please schedule an appointment with us If symptoms persist for more than a few weeks or interfere with daily activities.
+We’ll help you keep your symptoms in check

 Will I need surgery for my TMJ?